RIOT-OS/riot-course/README.md

 This course and the associated exercices can be used for shorter and more oriented tutorials.
-Here is the lectures of these tutorials:
+Here is the list of exiting tutorials:

 - [RIOT Summit 2018 - Beginner Tutorial](https://aabadie.github.io/riot-course/slides/tutorials-summit-2018)